jvsteiner/chessfunction/README.md

 ### Thanks

 This fun project would not have been possible without the awesome [chess-annotator](https://github.com/rpdelaney-archive/python-chess-annotator) from `rpdelaney`, without which this would be just another boring serverless example project.
 Thanks very much.
+Also, thanks to the team at [Stockfish](https://stockfishchess.org/), who provided the UCI engine included here - I include the linux version `stockfish_20011801_x64` [downloaded here](https://stockfishchess.org/download/), in this repository.